averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 *   **Large Data Handling Protocol:** To maintain UI performance, large, static data payloads (like the `vadProbabilities` array) are **not** stored in reactive state stores.
 The owning hexagon (`VADHexagon`) holds the data internally.
 The state store will only hold a boolean flag (e.g., `hasProbabilities: true`), signaling to the UI that it can now call a synchronous accessor method on the hexagon's port (e.g., `VADHexagon.getProbabilityData()`) to retrieve the data for rendering.

 #### **4.2.
 State Ownership & Pathways**

+(This table remains unchanged from the previous version.)

 | State Item                           | Owning Hexagon       | Location in Store                       | Description                                                                                                                                                   |
 |:-------------------------------------|:---------------------|:----------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------|